 RamAir

 This model is no longer in production.
 This page is preserved as a historical reference.
-The RamAir was produced from approximately 1985 to 1990 and was succeeded by the HP AT.
+The RamAir was produced from approximately 1993 to 1995 and was succeeded by the Cross Country.

-Available in two sizes — 146 and 154 — the RamAir was rated for advanced pilots and represented the state of the art in high-performance hang glider design during the mid-to-late 1980s.
+Available in two sizes — 146 and 154 — the RamAir was rated for advanced pilots and represented the state of the art in high-performance hang glider design during the early-to-mid 1990s.

 Specifications